ngang002/FakeNewsClassification/README.md

 ## Data Exploration ##

+As mentioned previously there are 70,000 articles in the set I was able to accumulate.
+However, the data that I am using for this work is unfortunately too large to store on Github, so I will explain the structure here.

+These data are structured as:
+  1. Title
+  2. Text
+  3. Label (0 for fake, 1 for real)

 ![In this figure ](DataExploration_Plots/real_vs_fake.png)

 In this figure I show the number of real news vs fake news